“Heart of Glass”

 Verse–chorus with contrasting sections

 “Psycho Killer,” released by Talking Heads in 1977, is built around one of the most recognizable basslines in new-wave music, with Tina Weymouth’s part as the song’s primary structural force.
 The bass line is repetitive, rhythmically exact, and melodically focused, establishing both groove and harmonic direction instead of simply backing the guitar.
 It accentuates strong beats and introduces syncopation that generates tension beneath the restrained surface of the arrangement.
-The emphasis on an independent, rhythmically active bass line exhibits a broader late-1970s shift in rock texture, where bass lines gained independence and prominence.
+The independent, rhythmically active bass line was consistent with a broader late-1970s tendency toward more prominent bass parts in rock.
 David Byrne’s guitar remains sparse and percussive, often using muted strums, harmonics, and brief power-chord gestures, letting the bass carry the song’s momentum.
-The overall texture is minimal and tightly controlled, matching the band’s art-rock approach to pop songwriting.
+The overall texture is minimal and tightly controlled, matching the band’s art-rock treatment of pop songwriting.

 Formally, the song follows an extended verse–chorus design with a clear sequence: introduction, verse, chorus, verse, chorus, bridge, verse, chorus, and outro.
 While many rock songs blur major and minor through blues influence, “Psycho Killer” approaches that tradition obliquely rather than inhabiting it directly.
-The bridge brings another abrupt change, moving into B natural minor, a change which feels intentionally sudden.
-The outro features an atonal guitar solo from Byrne, which resists tonal grounding and fortifies the song’s nervous atmosphere. by the steady, funk-influenced pulse of the bass and drums, with the bass remaining constant while the guitar adopts choppy, anxious patterns.
+The bridge brings another abrupt change, moving into B natural minor, creating an intentionally abrupt harmonic shift.
+The outro features an atonal guitar solo from Byrne that resists tonal grounding and intensifies the song's nervous atmosphere.
+Beneath the guitar, the bass and drums maintain a steady, funk-influenced pulse, with the bass remaining constant as the guitar adopts increasingly choppy, anxious patterns.
 The chorus introduces greater melodic lift and intensity without abandoning the song’s controlled tension.
 Byrne’s vocal delivery alternates between detached speech-song and more animated phrases, including the French-language section in the chorus (“Qu’est-ce que c’est…”), which adds to the sense of psychological fragmentation.
 Lyrically, the song adopts the voice of a disturbed narrator, a choice that added to its uneasy tone.

 Although “Psycho Killer” became associated with the Son of Sam murders because its release coincided with widespread media coverage, the connection was coincidental.
 The song had been written several years earlier during the band’s art-school period.
 The group was uncomfortable with the association, but their record label took advantage of the timing.
 Originally conceived as a ballad, the song was later rearranged into the rhythm-driven version audiences know today, which AllMusic described as deceptively funky despite its tense surface.